A Transnational Struggle for Women's Rights

 In the United States, the struggle for women’s suffrage began at the first women’s rights convention in 1848, in Seneca Falls, New York.
 Members of the convention advocated for a number of civil and social rights, but the right to vote was the most controversial, and the one resolution not passed at the convention.
 Nonetheless, the convention launched many new efforts to gain women's voting rights.

 In this political context, Texas’ suffrage organizations chose to support white supremacy, excluding black members.
-Texas became the ninth state in the nation and the first in the South to ratify the Nineteenth Amendment, but women of color did not benefit from this victory.
+Texas became the ninth state in the nation and the first in the South to ratify the Nineteenth Amendment, but women of color did not fully benefit from this victory.
 The poll tax, literacy tests and whites-only primaries effectively disenfranchised women of color.